zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-leading-with-language.markdown

 ### Play 1: Control the Clock, Don't Obey the Clock

-Let's talk about the "Control the Clock" play.
-This approach is all about knowing when to hit the pause button.
-Think of it as a way to carve out some space for **thinking, reflection, and decision-making** instead of just rushing from one task to another.
-It's a response to that constant pressure we all feel to "do" and push through.
+The "Control the Clock" play is about creating room for **thinking, reflection, and decision-making** instead of moving continuously from task to task.

-As leaders, it's our job to ensure we allow for these pauses.
-It's not just about creating that space; it's about actively encouraging it, especially when teams are deep in their work and might not even realize they need to take a break.
-For example, a statement like, "**We have time to do this right, not twice**," conveys a clear message that taking a moment to think things through is not only acceptable but also encouraged.
+Leaders do not only permit these pauses; they actively create and protect them.
+A statement such as, "**We have time to do this right, not twice**," makes that expectation explicit.

 ![Image](assets/images/istock/iStock-1444398437.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/PeopleImages">PeopleImages</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-IT architects often work under intense pressure to deliver solutions at lightning speed.
-The "Control the Clock" technique empowers us to squeeze in some essential moments for those strategic architectural reviews.
-This technique not only ensures we stay aligned with the bigger picture but also helps us dodge expensive mistakes that often come from hasty decisions.
-It's a great shield against the trap of **"solutioneering,"** which occurs when we jump to conclusions without fully understanding the problem or considering different approaches—something that's all too common in the fast-paced IT world.
+Architects often work under strong delivery pressure.
+"Control the Clock" makes space for architectural review and reduces the risk of expensive, rushed decisions.
+It is also a guard against **solutioneering**: jumping to solutions before the problem is clear.

 **Here are a few examples:**
 - **Scenario 1 (Design Phase):** Imagine an architect leading the design of an important new system.
 They notice the team is jumping too quickly onto a specific technology choice.
 This architect might step in and say, "Hold on, let's put the 'how' on pause for a second.
 Are we all clear on the 'what' and 'why'?
 What are the two or three core problems this component needs to address?"
 This wording nudges the team from Redwork (choosing a tool) back to Bluework (clarifying what needs to be solved).